IanVS/prettier-plugin-sort-imports/README.md

 This will keep the `zealand` import at the top instead of moving it below the `austria` import.
 Note that since only entire import statements can be ignored, line comments (`// prettier-ignore`) are recommended over inline comments (`/* prettier-ignore */`).

+### Comments

+We make the following attempts at keeping comments in your imports clean:

+- If you have one or more comments at the top of the file, we will keep them at the top as long as there is a blank line before your first import statement.
+- Comments on lines after the final import statement will not be moved.
+(Runtime-code between imports will be moved below all the imports).
+- In general, if you place a comment on the same line as an Import `Declaration` or `*Specifier`, we will keep it attached to that same specifier if it moves around.
+- Other comments are preserved, and are generally considered "leading" comments for the subsequent Import `Declaration` or `*Specifier`.

 ## FAQ / Troubleshooting